foroozandehgroup/NMR-EsPy/docs/gui/gui_usage.rst

 * **Signal Filter Options**

-  The basic idea behind frequency-filtering the data is to apply a band-pass filter to the spectral data, and then to convert spectrum back to the time domain.
-By applying this filter, a substantial amount of the spectrum become redundant, and so it can be appropriate the "cut" off regions that are not of interest.
+  The basic idea behind frequency-filtering the data is to apply a band-pass filter to the spectral data, and then to convert the spectrum back to the time domain.
+By applying this filter, a substantial amount of the spectrum becomes redundant, and so it can be appropriate the "cut" off regions that are not of interest.
 The basic idea is illustrated in this figure:

   .. image:: ../images_etc/gui/filter_cut/filter_cut.png